DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-21-http-interceptor.md

 <br>
 <br>

-Well, we are trying alright but we've created an infinite loop that keeps retrying the request when it receives an error response.
-Let's fix that by adding the following code inside `errors.pipe` above.
+Well, we are retrying alright, but we've created an infinite loop that keeps retrying the request when it receives an error response.
+Let's change that to only try 3 times and then fail, by adding the following code inside `errors.pipe` above.

 ```typescript
 concatMap((error, count) => {